iExecBlockchainComputing/iexec-sdk/README.md

-iexec wallet show [address] # optional address to show other people's wallet iexec wallet show --show-private-key # allow displaying wallet private key iexec wallet sendETH <amount> --to <address> # send ETH to the specified eth address iexec wallet sendRLC <amount> --to <address>  # send RLC to the specified eth address iexec wallet sweep --to <address> # drain all ETH and RLC, sending them to the specified eth address
+iexec wallet show [address] # optional address to show other people's wallet iexec wallet show --show-private-key # allow displaying wallet private key iexec wallet sendETH <amount> --to <address> # send ETH to the specified eth address iexec wallet sendRLC <nRlcAmount> --to <address>  # send RLC to the specified eth address iexec wallet sweep --to <address> # drain all ETH and RLC, sending them to the specified eth address iexec wallet bridge-to-sidechain <nRlcAmount> # send RLC from a mainchain to the bridged sidechain. iexec wallet bridge-to-mainchain <nRlcAmount> # send RLC from a sidechain to the bridged mainchain.
 ```

 The wallet files are stored in the Ethereum keystore.